 While the world is going digital, customers still want the option to engage with a real person who understands their needs.
 Digital-first insurers can offer sleek online experiences from application, underwriting and on-boarding.
 But they can’t compete with traditional insurers with wide distribution networks of agents and advisers that have personal relationships with their customers.

 Enabling agents to go digital with multi-channel messaging, customer 360 views, automated task management, and professional content will empower them to be more efficient and deliver a better experience.

 6. Prioritising employees in group insurance

 Transitioning group insurance from a B2B to B2B2C model is a strategic opportunity to increase reach and deepen the value of the product.
 Group insurance has been a homogenous product with very low investment in engaging customers.
-But bringing new value-add services focused on holistic wellness and rewarding healthy behaviours not only benefits employees, but also pays back employers 5x for every dollar spent with increased productivity in the workplace.
+Bringing new value-add services focused on incentivising holistic wellness not only benefits employees.
+It also pays back employers 5x for every dollar spent with increased productivity in the workplace.

 Axell’s Founder has spent over 25 years reinventing financial services businesses with design-led thinking and disruptive technology solutions.
 He was previously the Global Head of Digital Transformation at Generali – one of the world’s largest insurers.
 Moshe is a passionate leader working with executives and distribution teams around the world.
 He now works with global corporate insurers to rapidly transform using Axell’s proven innovation methodology and network of technology partners to design new solutions to today’s problems.